Measuring Success and Avoiding Pitfalls in Streaming TV Ads

 The insights from a clean room are transformative.
 You can finally see reports that say:

-- “Of the 147 vehicles sold last month, 32 of those households were served our streaming TV campaign for the new Highlander.”
+- “Of the 147 vehicles sold last month, 32 of those households were served our Streaming TV campaign for the new Highlander.”

 - “We also discovered that 15 households who saw our ads ended up buying a Highlander from our competitor 10 miles down the road.
 This proves our advertising is creating demand, but we may have an in-store process, inventory, or pricing issue to address.”